googlearchive/friendlypix-web/README.md

 Then open [http://localhost:5000](http://localhost:5000)

+> Note 1: On new projects, the Realtime Database and Cloud Storage come with Security rules that prevent read and writes.
+Deploy the app once first to deploy the Storage and Database security rules on the project.

-> Note: Cloud Functions cannot yet be ran locally.
-Deploy the app to deploy and enable the Cloud Functions.
+> Note 2: Cloud Functions cannot yet be ran locally.
+Deploy the app once first to deploy and enable the Cloud Functions.

 ## Deploy the app